USS Mississippi (1841): Civil War

 As Farragut brought his fleet up the river, a key engagement occurred at the Battle of Forts Jackson and St. Philip on 24 April 1862, during which Mississippi ran the Confederate ram Manassas ashore, wrecking her with two mighty broadsides.
 One of her sailors, Seaman Christopher Brennan, was awarded the Medal of Honor for his part in the battle.
 The city was now doomed, and Mississippi, her heavy draft making her less suitable to river operations than lighter ships, remained off New Orleans for much of the next year.

 Ordered upriver for the operations against Port Hudson, Louisiana, Mississippi sailed with six other ships lashed in pairs, while she sailed alone.
 On 14 March 1863, she grounded while attempting to pass the forts guarding Port Hudson.
 Under enemy fire, every effort was made to refloat her by Captain Melancton Smith and his executive officer George Dewey (later to achieve fame as an admiral).
-At last, her machinery was destroyed, her battery spiked, and she was fired to prevent Confederate capture.
+At last, her machinery was destroyed, her battery spiked, and she was set ablaze to prevent Confederate capture.
 When the flames reached her magazines, she blew up and sank.
 Three of Mississippi's men, Seaman Andrew Brinn, Boatswain's Mate Peter Howard, and U.S. Marine Corps Sergeant Pinkerton R. Vaughn, were awarded the Medal of Honor for their actions during the abandonment.
 She lost 64 men, with the accompanying ships saving 223 of her crew.